Podcast: Play in new window | Download

 Many of us have seen tweetables used on blog posts, but not always sure what they are about.
-I’ve seen them, but wasn’t exactly sure what they were used for or how they helped a blog writer.
+I’ve seen them but wasn’t exactly sure what they were used for or how they helped a blog writer.
 Many times, I’ve found myself afraid to click on them because they looked too much like an advertisement.
-Because of this belief, I just avoided them, and instead shared any post that I liked by using the regular Twitter share button that was found on the particular blog.
+Because of this belief, I just avoided them, and instead shared any post that I liked by using the regular Twitter share button that was found on the particular blog post.

 A. What Is A Tweetable?